uzh-dqbm-cmi/mridle/README.md

 Kedro is an open-source Python framework for creating reproducible, maintainable and modular data science code.
 It borrows concepts from software engineering best-practice and applies them to machine-learning code.

-Kedro organizes data transformation steps into pipelines.
-The easiest way to explore the pipelines is via Kedro's visualization tool, which you can run via `kedro viz` and view in your browser.
+### Project Structure

-Here is a high level overview of the kedro project structure (adapted from [this Kedro doc page](https://kedro.readthedocs.io/en/stable/12_faq/02_architecture_overview.html)):
+Here is a high level overview of this repo's kedro project structure (adapted from [this Kedro doc page](https://kedro.readthedocs.io/en/stable/12_faq/02_architecture_overview.html)):
 * The `conf/` directory contains configuration for the project, including:
     * `base/catalog.yml` defines all data files that are involved in the pipelines.
     * `base/parameters.yml` is where parameters for pipelines is stored, for example model training parameters.